Murad, Zaidi locked in war of words

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-On the other hand, Ali Zaidi, responding to the letter, said the letter in question showed mala fide intent and arrogance of the Sindh CM and revealed that no movement on the ground had taken place on Karachi’s basic civic issues.

-Murad Ali Shah wrote, “I wish to state that as citizens, politicians and holders of important constitutional offices, it is our duty to conduct ourselves in a manner which is respectful not only towards people but also the public office we hold and represent.
-Through our actions, we must always exhibit conduct which can be followed and exemplified by others.”
+The CM Sindh Murad Ali Shah wrote: "I wish to state as that as citizens, politicians and holders of important Constitutional offices, it is our duty to conduct ourselves in a manner which is respectful not only towards people but also the public office we hold and represent.
+Through our actions, we must always exhibit conduct which can be followed and exemplified by others.

 "That based on our meeting of September 2020, a development plan for Karachi was announced.
 It was in this context a committee was also constituted, comprising three representatives each of the federal and provincial governments.
 The committee, which also included Zaidi, was tasked with the issue namely to remove bottlenecks which come in the way of development projects in Karachi, especially focusing on better coordination between the federal and Sindh government (despite all political differences).